neohex/ln-central/docs/manage.md

     # Set the password for a user identified by their userid
     python manage.py usermod -u 2 -p abcde

-    # Set the password for a user identified by their email
+    # Set the password for a user identified by their pubkey
     python manage.py usermod -e foo@bar -p abcde

     # Rebuild the entire search index